tymyrddin/purple/source/docs/audits/iso22301/assets.md

 * Criticality ratings: Are assets rated by operational impact to prioritise recovery efforts?
 Lack of prioritisation = wasted time and resources during recovery.
 * Redundancy & readiness: Are backups, spares, and failover mechanisms in place and tested?

 *Walk through the factory mentally: each asset should be visible, documented, and accounted for.
 Anything you can’t immediately point to or explain is a gap waiting to disrupt operations.*

+Asset documentation is a model of the factory’s operational state at a point in time.
+The model ages: assets are upgraded, replaced, moved, or taken offline without the documentation following.
+When the documented state and the actual state diverge, the gap is not primarily a record-keeping failure: it is evidence that the process maintaining alignment between documentation and reality has a mismatch.
+Recovery procedures that depend on stale asset documentation will fail at the moment they are most needed.

 ## Related